Samsung's Galaxy handsets are some of the most popular Android devices around.

 If you're after a more flexible approach, you can also purchase the Samsung Galaxy S7 or S7 Edge outright and opt for a no-contract SIM plan.

 Samsung's latest flagship phone has hit Australian shelves.
 Get your hands on one today.View details

 Samsung sells a variety of handsets with the "Galaxy" name, but the best known are the premium S and Note series that attract high price points and come with the latest cutting-edge features.

 The flagship Galaxy S devices are generally announced at Mobile World Congress early in the year, and make their way to store shelves a few weeks later.
-Samsung uses these devices to launch new technologies, like 8-core processors, incredible cameras and intuitive software features like an always-on display or the Game Launcher that allows you to maximise your game time.
+Samsung uses these devices to launch new technologies, such as updated cutting-edge processors, incredible cameras and intuitive software features like an always-on display or the Game Launcher that allows you to maximise your game time.

 The Galaxy Note devices, meanwhile, tend to get a release date later in the year around September.
 The big difference, aside from the name, is the Note family comes with a bundled stylus for both device control and handwritten notes.
 Samsung also takes the opportunity to deliver new features in the note family, like retina scanning to unlock the device on the Galaxy Note 7.

 Unfortunately, 2016's Galaxy Note 7 had a tendency to catch on fire, and after a recall Samsung wasn't able to fix the issue, so the Note 7 has been permanently discontinued.
 Whether we'll see the Note 8 or Note 9 in 2017 remains to be seen.